jennifernoelle/African-Frugivory-Dev/README.md

 For replicating the analysis results in this code, you will need to specify a directory where processed data and results can be saved.
-We recommend you create a folder at the same level as the Analysis/, Data/, and HelperScripts/ folders that is named Results/.
+We recommend you create a folder at the same level as the Analysis/, Data/, and HelperScripts/ folders that is named Results/ and ProcessedData/.